JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2020-11-21-jetpack-compose-effect-handlers.md

 }
 ```

 Not much to say.
-The effect runs once **onEnter** then once again every time `eventId` varies, since our effect depends on its value.
+The effect runs once when entering then once again every time the key varies, since our effect depends on its value.
 It'll get cancelled when leaving the composition.

-Remember that it's also cancelled every time it needs to be relaunched.
+Remember that it's also cancelled every time it needs to be relaunched. `LaunchedEffect` **requires at least one key**.

 ### produceState